mikepsinn/curedao-monorepo/docs/fdai-act/right-to-trial-act.md

 - Report insurance payments and patient expenses.
 - Compare domestic prices to international markets.

-## Section 6.
-Implementation Strategy and Recommendations

-### 6.1 Establishing Oversight Bodies
-- **Independent Assessment Body (IAB):** Experts in healthcare economics, public health, pharmaceutical development, and data analysis.
-- **Independent Oversight Committee (IOC):** Representatives from patient groups, providers, and industry experts.

-### 6.2 Defining Metrics and Funding
-- Develop standardized metrics for cost savings.
-- Authorize and allocate funds for HSSR and the **dFDA** through congressional appropriations.
-- Regularly assess and adjust FDA’s funding needs.

-### 6.3 Transparency and Accountability
-- Mandate annual reports from FDA and IAB.
-- Establish oversight committees and audit processes.
-- Ensure stakeholder engagement and continuous feedback.

-### 6.4 Long-Term Sustainability
-- Design HSSR and the **dFDA** for adaptability to future changes.
-- Maintain incentives for ongoing innovation alongside elimination of user fees.

-### 6.5 Final Recommendations
-- Integrate Savings Sharing Program seamlessly.
-- Engage stakeholders early and pilot programs.
-- Garner bipartisan support and maintain flexibility for future advancements.

 ## Section 7.
 Severability
 Invalid provisions do not affect the rest of the Act, which remains enforceable.